sprunkix/lily/data/games/en/sprunki-ketchup-2.0.md

     thumbnail: https://games.sprunkix.com/images/trailer-thumb.jpg

 faqs:
-  - question: How do I play Sprunki Ketchup 2.0?
+  - question: What's new in 2.0?
-    answer: Use arrow keys to move, spacebar to jump, and collect gems to progress through levels.
+    answer: Enhanced graphics, new sound effects, and additional gameplay mechanics make this version stand out.
-  - question: Is Sprunki Ketchup 2.0 free to play?
+  - question: Is it compatible with previous saves?
-    answer: Yes, Sprunki Ketchup 2.0 is completely free to play in your web browser.
+    answer: Players may need to start fresh as saves from the original may not carry over due to significant updates in gameplay mechanics.
 ---

 # Game Overview